vultr/cluster-api-provider-vultr/docs/getting-started.md

 ## Creating a workload cluster

-Update value of image field below to your controller image URL in
+Update value of image field below to your controller image URL in the Vultr provider.
 ```
 ../default/manager_image_patch.yaml
 ```